Uploading SourceMap During Project Build¶

 , andversion

-information for the Web application on the Guance platform.
-If you do not have an application, you need to create a new application; - Preparation complete.
+information.
+If there is no application, you need to create a new application; - Preparation complete.

 Vite¶